yhw320/PanSyn/README.md

 PanSyn has multiple subroutines (Microsyteny, Macrosyteny and Integrated Micro & Macro synteny analysis).
 Users only need to prepare input files and corresponding command parameters to execute them.
 Detailed function description and parameter settings are described in the protocol [Procedure].

+Note: The PanSyn pipeline can work on both a stand-alone server and a cluster.
+We have provided instructions and scripts for running PanSyn in a cluster environment (e.g., with PBS or SLURM job schedulers; see https://github.com/yhw320/PanSyn/tree/main/SchedulerScripts).

 ### Contact
 If you have any questions, please feel free to contact: liyuli@ouc.edu.cn or hongweiyu@stu.ouc.edu.cn